Q-Bukold/TikTok-Content-Scraper/README.md

 ```

 # Advanced Usage
-## Alternatives to downloading the data
+## Alternatives to saving the data on the drive
 The scraper can download metadata and content (video file, images) as well as return them as variables.
 The metadata is returned as a dictionary or saved as .json and the content is saved as .mp4 / .jpeg or returned in raw form.
 The raw form can be stored with a simple file.write().
 In each case remember the rule: what is not downloaded is returned.
 ```python
 from TT_Scraper import TT_Scraper